 Kitesurfing in Playa de Muro

-The beaches of Alcudia and the surrounding area are perfect for the practice of sailing sports, more specifically kitesurfing and windsurfing, as the area takes advantage of the strong northerly winds blowing from the Menorca channel and as they are sandy and shallow beaches, the waves are not big.
+The beaches of Alcudia and its surroundings are perfect for the practice of sailing sports, more specifically kitesurfing and windsurfing, as the area takes advantage of the strong north winds blowing from the Menorca channel and as the beaches are sandy and shallow, the waves are not big.

 Paddle boarding is also another sport that is very popular on calmer days due to the instability of the board, although the more daring also practice it on days with swell and rough seas and enjoy taking advantage of the waves to surf with these larger boards.